 A Hamburger Today

-Spice Hunting: Pairing Chiles and Chocolate
+Spice Hunting: Pairing Chilies and Chocolate

 The Flavors of Chocolate

 San Francisco-based chocolate company TCHO has produced one of the best tools I know of for thinking about chocolate: the flavor wheel.
 Rather than add flavors to chocolate, they select and roast beans to highlight different specific flavors.
 What I love about this graphic is that it doesn't mention cocoa solid percentage, a limited indicator of chocolate's actual flavor.
 Assuming you're using dark chocolate in your baking (milk chocolate tends to taste washed out among all that flour and butter), your chocolate may taste berry-like, herbal, citrusy, roasty and coffee-like, floral, or a number of other flavors.
-A guide to the flavor profiles of major chocolate brands will have to wait for another day, but the first step to an awesome chile and chocolate pairing is to taste your favorite chocolates and decide what they taste like.
+A guide to the flavor profiles of major chocolate brands will have to wait for another day, but the first step to an awesome chili and chocolate pairing is to taste your favorite chocolates and decide what they taste like.

-Sussing Out Chile Pairings
+Sussing Out Chili Pairings